aleph2c/miros-rabbitmq/docs/html/_sources/example.rst.txt

     <iframe src="https://www.youtube.com/embed/GQRh5Bd91O8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>

-You can see that I spent a of of time writing numbers into the diagram.
-This is because the sequence tool has no way to understand your trace; you understand your system better than it does, so you need write in the numbers to describe when things happen, or if they happen together.
+You can see that I spend a lot of time writing numbers into the diagram.
+This is because the sequence tool has no way to understand your trace; you understand your system better than it does, so you need to write in the numbers to describe when things happen, or if they happen together.

 The result is something like this: